 Today we’ll talk about some of the categories of Italian wines and cheeses, that are recognizable by the labels.
 Have you ever noticed abbreviations such as IGP or DOCG on Italian products?
 If you don’t know what they mean, read on: it may prove useful when choosing your next delicacy.

-Never judge a book by the cover.
-Yet Italy has such a variety of culinary products and regional traditions that even Italians have a hard time navigating them all, and it happens that sometimes the “cover” can help in choosing what to try.
+Italy has such a variety of culinary products and regional traditions that even Italians have a hard time navigating them all, and it happens that sometimes the “cover” can help in choosing what to try.
 Food labelling in Italy is heavily regulated, because we (Italians) take our food extremely seriously.

 So seriously, in fact, that the rules on food labelling in Italy are stricter than the European ones – themselves usually regarded among the most severe in the world.
 If you are a practical person, who would like to go straight to the point, click here.
 Read on if you’d like to know the history of the labelling and what’s behind it.
 When in a foreign country, we love to spend some time around markets and in supermarkets: they tell so much about the local culture, and especially about the culinary habits.
 Just enter an Italian supermarket and explore the endless shapes, types and brands in the pasta section, and you’ll know what we are talking about.

 Not to mention the wine shelves.
 When picking up a bottle of Italian wine – or a Pecorino cheese, for that matter – you’re likely to see an abbreviation like DOP, DOCG or IGP somewhere on the label.
 What exactly do these letters stand for and what do they mean?
-The short answer is: they show the products’ level of uniqueness and of quality.
+The short answer is:

 To make things more challenging – but also more interesting – even in the same product category, there may be different types of abbreviations on the label.
 For example, you may find a Prosecco labelled as IGP, DOC or DOCG (but always one at the time).

-In fact, starting in the late 1960s, a number of rules were gradually put in place by Italian lawmakers together with local committees of producers, to safeguard the quality and authenticity of Italian wines.
+The history of “guaranteed” labels In fact, starting in the late 1960s, a number of rules were gradually put in place by Italian lawmakers together with local committees of producers, to safeguard the quality and authenticity of Italian wines.

 A number of reasons were behind this.
-Among them, there is competition: the arrival of new – often cheaper but not necessarily bad – foreign wines on the Italian market, such as the Argentinian or the Californian ones.
+Among them, there is competition: the arrival of new – often cheaper but not necessarily bad –

-Another reason was the increasing request from consumers of quality products: finally putting the horrors of WWII behind, Italians were living an incredible economic growth and were spending an important portion of their income in good food and good wine.
-A further reason was the need to protect traditional names, such as Chianti, from its use out of context and for products that had nothing to do with the original ones.
+request from consumers of quality products: finally putting the horrors of WWII behind, Italians were living an incredible economic growth and were spending an important portion of their income in good food and good wine.
+A further reason was the need to

 Consequently, official labels were created, and laws were put in place: the rules started protecting areas and required that growers and producers adhere to a set of regulations in order to be certified and therefore to be allowed to use the certified labels on their products.
 Traditional areas, such as the Barolo region, were circumscribed and given the exclusive right to commercialize the wine that brought their name.